Battle of Tippecanoe: Prelude

 In 1810, Tecumseh and Governor Harrison met at Grouseland (Harrison's Vincennes home).
 Tecumseh demanded nullification of the treaty and the lands returned to the tribes.
 Harrison insisted each tribe had individual and separate arrangements with the United States, ridiculing the idea of common ownership of lands.
 Tecumseh stated his position clearly: he would serve the American loyally if the lands were returned; if not he would seek an alliance with the British.
 As early as 1810, British agents had sought to secure an alliance with Tecumseh, who was reluctant to ally with them because he recognized that they used the tribes to fight their wars on the frontier.
 Yet he travelled to Canada to meet with the British and Canadians in November 1810, after securing alliances with the Potawatomi and the Odawa as well as contacting the Iowa.

 In the following year, Harrison blamed the Shawnee for the murder of a handful of men on the frontier and for the theft of a boatload of salt, but more importantly sent a stream of letters to Washington requesting permission to move against them.
 He wrote, "In Indian warfare there is no security but in offensive measures."
 He summoned Tecumseh to a meeting in the summer of 1811.
 As before, Tecumseh presented himself as an eloquent speaker but the meeting proved unproductive.
 Tecumseh informed Harrison he was leaving to recruit among the Muscogee and Choctaws and asked to wait upon his return to commence settlement on the disputed lands.
 He said he wanted "no mischief" during his absence, a plea he made to Harrison and Tenskwatawa.

+Tenskwatawa stayed with the Shawnee who were camped at the Tippecanoe in Prophetstown, a settlement that had grown to a few hundred structures and a sizable population.
+At the time of the battle, he had around 500 warriors available, although estimates range from 350 to 1,000.
+The Kickapoo under Mengoatowa, Potawatomi under Waubonsie, and Winnebago under Waweapakoosa were organized into large units of 125, with smaller units of Shawnee, Wyandot and other nations organized under Roundhead.
+Harrison thought that Tecumseh's warriors were "the finest light infantry troops in the world," and later wrote to Charles Scott that the confederation was better armed than most of his own force.
+In addition to muskets, knives, tomahawks, and clubs, Tecumseh's forces were armed with spears in order to repel bayonet charges, which the U.S. used effectively at the 1794 Battle of Fallen Timbers.